SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

 #### 1.3.1 Models code source in GIT

-Below the git links of the models and metamodels from the smart grid use case :
+Below the Git links of the models and metamodels from the smart grid use case :

 - The EMF metamodel of CM-DSL (Part A of Figure 4 in the paper) is available at: <br>
 https://github.com/SalimChehida/Inter-DSL-Collaboration/blob/artefacts-coordination/DSLs_Modeling/Metamodels/CM_DSL/model/cM_DSL.ecore.uml